-New York State this month finally fulfilled a commitment to fund K-12 schools at the levels required by the state's school funding formula.
+New York State is poised to finally fulfill a commitment to fund K-12 schools at the levels required by the state's school funding formula.
 The promise of a fully funded formula was made to students twice over the last 15 years: once in 2007, when Foundation Aid was first enacted, and once in 2021, when the state still lagged behind full funding by \$4.2 billion.
-The 2023-24 school year marks the final year of the three-year Foundation Aid phase-in.
+The 2023-24 school year is expected to mark the final year of the three-year Foundation Aid phase-in.
 So, the question arises: now what?
 After 16 years, it is time for the New York State Education Department (NYSED) to take a critical look at how the formula can be improved to ensure it is delivering the resources necessary to provide an equitable and adequately funded public education to all New York students.